dezyster/breadth-first_and_depth-first_searches/README.md

 # breadth-first_and_depth-first_searches

-Program builds graph like on picture below using breadth-first or depth-first searches.
+Program builds graph like on picture below using breadth-first or depth-first search algorithms.
+Project uses Strategy pattern so search algorithm can be changed at any time.

 ![alt text](https://dic.academic.ru/pictures/wiki/files/66/Breadth-first-tree.svg)